alf-tool/alf-core/doc/operators/relational/restrict.md

 DESCRIPTION

-This command restricts tuples to those for which PREDICATE evaluates to true.
+This command restricts restricts relations to those tuples for which PREDICATE evaluates to true.

 PREDICATE must be a valid tuple expression that returns a truth-value.
 It may be specified as a ruby code literal, or a mapping between (name, value)